-Care OpinionSydney and Sydney Eye Hospital is steeped in history, with a legacy of nursing and medical firsts to its credit and has paved the way in many clinical areas - both nationally and internationally.
+Care OpinionSydney Hospital and Sydney Eye Hospital is steeped in history, with a legacy of nursing and medical firsts to its credit and has paved the way in many clinical areas - both nationally and internationally.

-Sydney and Sydney Eye Hospital offers quality health care to city residents, workers, visitors and tourists.
+Sydney Hospital and Sydney Eye Hospital offers quality health care to city residents, workers, visitors and tourists.
 Our specialist services attract patients from all over NSW.

 Clinical services provided are a 24hr Emergency Department (for eyes and general) and outpatient departments (eyes, general and hands).
 Clinical wards include Eyes, Hands, ENT and General Medicine as well as the Peri-Operative Suite.
 There is an eight-level car park under the hospital, accessed by Hospital Road, and managed by Metro Parking.

-Sydney and Sydney Eye Hospital is a quaternary referral unit for Eye diseases, providing surgical and medical management of vitreo-retinal, corneal, glaucoma, oculo-plastic, uveitis, and oculo-oncology conditions.
+Sydney Hospital and Sydney Eye Hospital is a quaternary referral unit for Eye diseases, providing surgical and medical management of vitreo-retinal, corneal, glaucoma, oculo-plastic, uveitis, and oculo-oncology conditions.

-Sydney and Sydney Eye Hospital has a dedicated Hand Unit and is a tertiary referral centre for hand trauma, abnormalities and diseases.
+Sydney Hospital and Sydney Eye Hospital has a dedicated Hand Unit and is a tertiary referral centre for hand trauma, abnormalities and diseases.

 News and Media